Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's low complexity (one parameter) and the presence of an output schema (which handles return values), the description is mostly complete.
-It covers the purpose and parameter semantics adequately.
-However, it lacks usage guidelines and behavioral details, which are minor gaps in this simple context.
+Given the tool's low complexity (1 parameter, output schema exists), the description covers the basic purpose and return format.
+However, it lacks usage guidelines and behavioral details, leaving the description adequate but not fully complete.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.